 Here’s how your color perception typically works:

-- The retina is takes in light from your pupil.
-This is the opening at the front of your eye.
+- The retina takes in light from your pupil.
+This is the opening in the iris, the colored part of your eye.

-- Light and color travel through the lens of your eye and become part of a focused image.
+- Light and color travel through the lens of your eye and become part of a focused image projected onto the retina.

 - Cones turn light and color information into three separate signals: red, green, and blue.